Point Loma High School: Women's basketball

 The Lady Pointers basketball team was a powerhouse at the state level during the late 1980s, capturing the state championship for four straight years, 1984 to 1987.
 Their victories inspired a graffiti-style mural at the athletic field.
 Under legendary women's basketball coach Lee Trepanier, known as "Coach T", the Lady Pointers posted an astonishing record of 335 wins and 51 losses between 1977 and 1990.

 Sailing

 The nationally ranked PLHS sailing team has won the Baker Trophy, the national team-racing championship of the Interscholastic Sailing Association, sixteen times (2003, 2004, 2005, 2010, 2012, 2013, 2014, and 2018), making them the national champions in the sport of sailing.
 PLHS sailing teams also won the Mallory Trophy, the national fleet-racing championship, eight times (1993, 2003, 2004, 2005, 2012, 2014, 2017, and 2018), a record unmatched by any other school.
 In 2003 PLHS Sailor Parker Shinn won the Cressy Trophy, the national singlehanded championship of the ISSA.

+Softball

+During the school's centennial year in 2025, the girls' softball team won the program's first ever CIF San Diego Section Division II championship, defeating West Hills High School 3–2 in the championship game.
+The Pointers then captured their first CIF Southern California Regional Division III championship with a 4–1 victory over Legacy High School.
+The team was coached by Billy Hunyady, and the varsity and junior varsity coaching staffs were composed entirely of Point Loma High School alumni, including Hunyady, varsity assistants Steve Vargas and Scott Berndes, Savannah Ames,and junior varsity head coach Chris Ghio.